 Academic Skills Coaching

-In her role as Academic Skills Coach, Greta Simons works with students to develop new strategies for addressing time management, test preparation, and study skills.
-Greta holds an M.S. in Higher Education Administration from the University of Kansas.
+In her role as Academic Skills Coach, Chavonna Savage-Clowney works with students who want to develop new strategies for addressing time management, test preparation, and study skills in the Carleton environment.

-Greta's objective is to prepare students with the necessary skills to succeed at Carleton, including note-taking, increasing participation in class, avoiding procrastination, and planning for long-term assignments.
-She also serves as a resource and refers students to other academic support resources, such as the Speakeasy, Writing Center, Library, ITS Helpdesk, and Math Skills Center.
+Chavonna's objective is to prepare students with the necessary skills to succeed at Carleton, including note-taking, increasing participation in class, avoiding procrastination, and planning for long-term assignments.
+She also serves as a resource and refers students to other academic support resources, such as the Writing Center, Library, Prefect Program, ITS Helpdesk, and Math Skills Center.

-In addition to offering one-on-one meetings with students, Greta is available to conduct in-class presentations and workshops and campus-wide seminars; she can also arrange programs with Residential Life staff.
-Drawing from strategies and techniques that she has found helpful, and from an impressive array of handouts and resource guides, Greta can help develop students’ confidence and motivation to succeed.
+In addition to offering one-on-one meetings with students, Chavonna is available to conduct in-class presentations and workshops and campus-wide seminars; she can also arrange programs with Residential Life staff.
+Drawing from strategies and techniques that she has found helpful, and from an impressive array of handouts and resource guides, Chavonna can help develop students’ confidence and motivation to succeed.

-Greta meets with students in 200 Scoville, but she is happy to meet with staff, faculty, or students elsewhere and at mutually convenient times.
-Her office hours are posted online or you can reach her at gsimons or x4093.
+Chavonna meets with students in Library 420B, but she is happy to meet with staff, faculty, or students elsewhere and at mutually convenient times.
+Her office hours are posted online; you can also reach her at csavage or x7246.

-Greta is also available by appointment!
+Chavonna is also available by appointment!
 Just email her to arrange a mutually convenient time to meet.
+It is recommended that you make an appointment, as Chavonna might be in meetings with students during the above listed office hours.

 - scheduling time for term-long assignments, such as research papers or labs

-- organizing busy schedules that include homework, work study, and extracurricular activities
+- organizing busy schedules that include homework, student employment, and extracurricular activities

 - improving in-class note taking and participation